Erica Garner, Activist Daughter Of Eric Garner, Dies At 27

 After the grand jury decided not to indict Pantaleo, the Department of Justice launched an independent investigation, which is ongoing.

+On Saturday, New York City Mayor Bill de Blasio tweeted that Erica Garner's death is a "horrible tragedy."

+"I am praying for her family, who have already been through so much.
+This city will miss her unshakable sense of justice and passion for humanity," de Blasio tweeted.

-Her account also criticized New York City Mayor Bill de Blasio on Saturday: "de Blasio ... explain how she died with no justice."
+Earlier on Saturday, Erica Garner's Twitter account criticized de Blasio: "de Blasio ... explain how she died with no justice."

+"De Blasio to justice is sugar to saccharin," her account said. "got the look and the feel of the real thing, but when used something about it aint quite right."

 Michelle Broder Van Dyke is a reporter and night editor for BuzzFeed News and is based in Hawaii.